deib-polimi/modaclouds-qos-models/doc/user-manual.md

 Use the RuleValidator class to validate rules.

-The default list of allowed metrics, grouping categories, aggregate functions and actions are the ones found under src/main/resources.
+The default list of allowed qos constraints nad monitoring rules metrics are the ones found under src/main/resources.
 If you need to change one or more of these lists use the following function call:

 ```java
 Config.setDefaultConfiguration(...)